Usage

 It is useful for some resources to share the same underlying memory.
 Sharing memory allows resources to share inputs or outputs between shaders and VGF workloads.

-To enable the Tensor/Image aliasing feature, in the scenario json file, a tensor must have a alias_target field with the resource_ref contained inside pointing at the uid of the aliased image.
-The tensor must not have an src field.
+To enable the resource memory aliasing feature, in the scenario json file, a tensor must have a memory_group field with the id contained inside naming the unique memory object that the resources will use.
+Only one resource in a single memory_group can have a src file.

 The following example shows you how to setup a tensor resource that alias an image resource.